 RES-102 Elementary Russian

-Continuation of Russian 101.
+Continuation of RES-101.
 A four-skills course, with increasing emphasis on reading and writing, that completes the study of basic grammar.
 Major topics include: predicting conjugation patterns, un-prefixed and prefixed verbs of motion, complex sentences, time expressions, and strategies of vocabulary building.
 Students watch Russian films, read and discuss authentic texts.

 RES-201 Intermediate Russian I